interstar/goldenpond-py/README.md

+## NOTE: This project and library is now deprecated
+SEE https://github.com/interstar/golden-pond for the later work on this project.
+The code there has been rewritten from scratch.
+Soon we hope to reach parity with this project in the sense that the new GoldenPond library will be compatible with FoxDot, among other frameworks and contexts.

-## GoldenPond : Music generation in Python
+### GoldenPond : Music generation in Python

 GoldenPond is a Python library for representing music.